Sv443-Network/UserUtils/README.md

 ⚠️ This function has to be run in response to a user interaction event, else the browser will reject it because of the strict autoplay policy.

-Returns an object with the following properties:
+The returned AmplifyMediaResult object has the following properties:
 | Property | Description |
 | :-- | :-- |
 | `mediaElement` | The passed media element |